patilpushkarp/unrestrained-sage/_sources/intro.md

 *Please correct me wherever I am wrong!*

-*Please feel to drop me a note on anything you feel about this site or me on - patilpushkarp@live.com*
+*Please feel to drop me a note on anything you feel about this site or me*

 ```{note}
 It may happen that I may forget to give required credits to the concerned authority(s), in that case please reach out to me on my email address i.e. patilpushkarp@live.com.